 As a court reporter, I needed to maintain my composure at all times, no matter what happened in a deposition or trial or how I felt about it.
 After years of suppressing my emotions in my career, I understood what feelings were intellectually but had difficulty expressing them.
 And needs?
 Clueless.
 This ignorance resulted in several damaged relationships and three failed marriages.

-As I observed intelligent, highly educated participants struggling to understand and practice the new language of feelings and needs, I realized (1) if people with advanced degrees had trouble, then I could get off my own back for not mastering the information; (2) feelings and needs are universal – no matter our age, culture, religion or beliefs, social-economic status, or education; and (3) the foundation of all human conflict stems from reacting to sensations (i.e., feelings) that arise in us when we have unmet needs:
+As I observed highly educated, intelligent participants struggling to understand and master the new NVC language of Feelings, Needs, Observations and Requests, I realized (1) if people with advanced degrees had trouble, then I could get off my own back for not mastering the information; (2) feelings and needs are universal – no matter our age, culture, religion or beliefs, social-economic status, or education; and (3) the foundation of all human conflict stems from reacting to sensations (i.e., feelings) that arise in us when we have unmet needs:

 SAD?
 ANGRY?
 WORRIED?
 SCARED?
 ANXIOUS? = UNMET NEEDS

 HAPPY?
 SATISFIED?
 EXCITED?
 AT PEACE? = MET NEEDS

 When we are faced with an emotionally challenging situation, the amygdala (the part of the brain that manages emotions) scans past memories of similar events.
 Finding one, it starts pumping “fight or flight” hormones (i.e., adrenaline, cortisol, etc.) faster than we can think.
 As these stress hormones flood our body, our heart beats faster, our breathing is shallow, our palms may get sweaty, we can’t think clearly, and our habitual patterns kick in – wanting to run, hide or lash out.